 National Instruments has a long track record of listening to – and acting on – the feedback of the engineers who use NI products.
 When NI employees say that the success of the company lies in the hands of its customers, you can believe them.
 In the LabVIEW Idea Exchange, a forum where users can suggest new features for LabVIEW (R&D has implemented 25 features to date), user feedback is more important than ever.
 Just like new features, knowing where users struggle with LabVIEW or see room for improvement can only help NI enhance the product.

-Now that LabVIEW 2012 has shipped, the focus shifts to LabVIEW 2012 Service Pack 1 and LabVIEW 2013.
 The service pack releases will continue to focus on high-profile and high-impact bugs while the next major release will continue to focus on product stability, edit-time responsiveness, and features to help you be more productive.
-Visit ni.com/beta to be sure you’re signed up for LabVIEW 2013, so you can impact the stability of LabVIEW moving forward.
+Visit ni.com/beta to be sure you’re signed up for new releases of LabVIEW, so you can impact the stability of LabVIEW moving forward.